-This calculation of the Energy Efficiency Design Index (EEDI) is based on:
+This calculation of the Energy Efficiency Design Index (EEDI) is based on :

-- Resolution MEPC.203(62) and MEPC.251(66) amendments to include regulations on energy efficiency in MARPOL Annex VI - Resolution MEPC.
-245(66) 2014 Guidelines on the method of calculation of the attained Energy Efficiency Design Index (EEDI) for new ships
+- All adopted MEPC resolutions regarding amendments to Chapter 4 of MARPOL Annex VI prior to the date of revision of this guideline - Resolution MEPC.308(73) 2018 Guidelines on the method of calculation of the attained Energy Efficiency Design Index (EEDI) for new ships, as amended.

-Calculations are being dealt with according to the Industry Guidelines on calculation and verification of EEDI, 2015 issue.
+Calculations are being dealt with according to the Industry Guidelines on calculation and verification of EEDI, 2020 issue.